jftesser/jftesser.github.io/0-Environment.md

 				<header class="major">
 					<h3>New-York Historical Society</h3>
 				</header>
-				<p>In 2011 I helped develop an early "AR" system that recreated a wall covered in over 100 art objects.
+				<p>In 2011 I helped develop an early AR system that recreated a wall covered in over 100 art objects.
 In 2017 I worked on a monumental touch screen wall that connects the lives and work of important women in New York's history.
 I developed a graphing system, typography animations and a suite of shaders for that application.
 Also in 2017, I designed and built a 3D printed armature that precisely holds nearly 1,000 individually controllable LEDs inside a Tiffany-style lampshade.
 Using the shade and a series of sensors visitors can simulate the process of choosing and composing lamp designs.
 All input and interaction for this project is done directly through manipulating physical objects, creating a sense of magic and direct control.</p>
 				<ul class="actions">
 					<li><a href="http://smalldesignfirm.com/project/design-a-lamp/" class="button">Design-a-Lamp</a></li>
 					<li><a href="http://smalldesignfirm.com/project/womens-voices/" class="button">Women's Voices</a></li>